Pri3st/Skyscanner-Cheapest-Flights/README.md

    e.g C:\Users\John\Desktop\Internet-Applications-Project\Pharmaceutical-Clinical-Trials\angular\Pharmaceutical-Clinical-Trials
 5) Run the application by executing the ng serve command in CLI.
 A browser window will automatically open in port 4200 of localhost, where you will find the Starting page of the application.

+#Project Name
+The angular project name does not correspond to the actual web application, since the initial project was related to Pharmaceutical Trials and could not be changed.